Autonomous-Finance/aos-packages/packages/subscribable/README.md

 --[[
   now you have
   1. additional handlers added to Handlers.list
-  2. the ability to use the ownable-multi API
+  2. the ability to use the subscribable API

     - configTopicsAndChecks()
     - checkNotifyTopic()